 Every year we get the same questions about round the world tickets.
 Instead of constantly answering your questions, that we'd write an article about it.

 Taking time out from education is a great way of getting a taste of the real world.
-Employers look favourably on gap years as a sign of independent thinking, self-motivation and are good subjects to bring up in interviews as a source of proven experience.
+Employers look favourably on gap years as a sign of independent thinking, self-motivation.

 Organising a trip around the world isn't as hard as it seems, but there's lots to think about and it can seem daunting at first.
 That's why we have created this wonderful download planner containing everything you need...